-New Year's Eve Beef Tenderloin Dinner
+Christmas or New Year's Eve Beef Tenderloin Dinner

 I'm looking forward to the New Year and all the new cooking techniques and recipes I will learn and be able to share with you.
-2011 should be a fun year with some major changes to the Reluctant Gourmet website and cooking blog.
+2011 should be a fun year with significant changes to the Reluctant Gourmet website and cooking blog.

-This year I spent New Year's Eve in Park City with my family at my good friend Alice's home where she prepared delicious roasted beef tenderloin, Caesar salad, boiled potatoes and my oldest daughter prepared her special glazed carrots.
+This year I spent New Year's Eve in Park City with my family at my good friend Alice's home, where she prepared delicious roasted beef tenderloin, Caesar salad, and boiled potatoes and my oldest daughter prepared her special glazed carrots.

 How long does it take to cook a beef tenderloin?